-In the past few years the court system has seen an influx of legal matters associated with the production and review of source code.
+In the past several years, the court system has seen an influx of legal matters associated with the production and review of source code.
 These cases can be civil or criminal in nature, but often involve litigation related to patent and copyright infringement.

-A study conducted by PwC reported a 22% increase in the number of patent case filings from 2010 to 2011.1 Because many of these cases involve patented technology, they often require the costly production and review of source code.
-The standing judge in the Apple v.
-Samsung patent infringement case, Judge Paul Grewal, summarized the complexities of source code production when he stated, "Put simply, source code production is disruptive, expensive, and fraught with monumental opportunities to screw up."
+In the Apple v.
+Samsung Electronics Co., Ltd. (No. 05:11-CV-01846 LHK PSG, 2012 WL 1595784 N.D.
+Cal.
+May 4, 2012) patent infringement case, Judge Paul Grewal summarized the complexities of source code production when he stated, "Put simply, source code production is disruptive, expensive, and fraught with monumental opportunities to screw up."
 One of the reasons that source code production can be so disruptive is simply the magnitude of source code that can exist for a given program or device.
-For example, the Windows Vista operating system contains approximately 50 million lines of source code - imagine how that has increased in the past seven years.2 Because source code can be so immense, the process of reviewing and producing source code and hiring the necessary experts can quickly become very cost and labor intensive.
-The chart below helps provide a representation of how source code has become increasingly lengthy and complex over the years.
+For example, the Windows Vista operating system contains approximately 50 million lines of source code - imagine how that has increased.1 Because source code can be so immense, the process of reviewing and producing source code and hiring the necessary experts can quickly become very cost-and-labor intensive.

-As both patent applications and patent case filings drastically increase, it is important that general counsel realize their potential exposure to patent litigation and related source code production.
-In 2012, the U.S. Patent and Trademark Office reported an 83.09% increase in patent applications from the year 2000, not including reissues.
-The number of utility patent grants made in 2012 reached 253,155 which accounted for 91.46% of the total grants made that year.
-Furthermore, in 2011 the number of court filings related to patent litigation reached a record number of 4,015.
-The stakes are high when it comes to patent litigation and the need to produce source code often closely follows.
-This white paper is intended to provide counsel with a better understanding of the complexities of source code production, why and how it is produced, and provide some best practices to ensure that these legal matters are as time and cost effective as possible.
+As both patent applications and patent case filings drastically increase, it is important that counsel realize the potential exposure to patent litigation and related source code production.
+In 2012, the U.S. Patent and Trademark Office reported an 83 percent increase in patent applications from the year 2000, not including reissues.
+The number of utility patent grants2 made in 2012 reached 253,155, which accounted for 91.46 percent of the total grants made that year.3 Furthermore, in 2011 the number of court filings related to patent litigation reached a record number of 4,015.4 The stakes are high when it comes to patent litigation, and the need to produce source code often closely follows.